philpennock/sks_spider/README.md

 The original version was written in Python as a WSGI and grew organically.
 This version is written in Golang (the Go programming language) and makes fairly decent use of Go's concurrency features.
-It uses well under a fifth the total RAM, something similarly smaller in RSS, uses less CPU (when "idle" is not sitting at the top of top_(1)_ output, using fractionally more CPU than a real idle process) and is _significantly_ more responsive.
+It uses well under a fifth the total RAM, something similarly smaller in RSS, uses less CPU (when busy, 10% of an ancient CPU instead of all of one; when "idle" is not sitting at the top of top_(1)_ output, using fractionally more CPU than a real idle process) and is _significantly_ more responsive.
 These improvements are in part because of Golang and in very large part because of